If you're looking for:

-- Now we get really out of the "true pterodactyls" world and enter the "rhamphorhynchs" one, with one of the most ancient pterosaurs, Eudimorphodon from Late Triassic Italy.
+- Now we get really out of the "true pterodactyls" world and enter the "rhamphorhynchs".
+Eudimorphodon from Late Triassic Italy is one of the most ancient pterosaurs.
 Despite its earliness, it already had all features of a typical pterosaur.
-But it was still small: all Triassic/Jurassic flying reptiles were small, eagle-sized the most.
-Giant Flyer-related pteros were only Cretaceous.
-Eudimorphodon was very similar to the similar-named Dimorphodon, with the typical long, rigid tail of a rhamphorhynchoid, but with a smaller, thinner head.
+But it was still small: all Triassic/Jurassic flying reptiles were small, at least compared to the Giant Flyer pterosaurs of the Cretaceous.
+Eudimorphodon was similar to the similar-named Dimorphodon, with the typical long, rigid tail of a "rhamphorhynchoid", but with a smaller, thinner head with complex dentition.
 Its contemporary Peteinosaurus (also found in the same site) was actually more Dimorphodon-like; it has appeared in Walking with Dinosaurs to represent the start of pterosaur evolution.
-However it's not the most archaic pterosaur known: this record may pertain to another Italian Triassic rhamphorhynchoid, Preondactylus, who's only claim to fame is being eaten by a giant fish.
+However, it's not the most archaic pterosaur known: this record may pertain to another Italian Triassic "rhamphorhynchoid", Preondactylus, whose only claim to fame is being eaten by a giant fish.

 - Anurognathus was one of the tiniest pterosaurs ever, just larger than a sparrow!
-Lived in Late Jurassic Europe alongside many other pterosaurs, either rhamphorhynchoids or pterodactyloids (among them the two namesakes Rhamphorhynchus and Pterodactylus), and it had the possibility to see Archaeopteryx as well.
-Anurognathus ("tailless jaw") and its relatives (like the Asian Batrachognathus), were exceptions among rhamphorhynchoids because they were short-tailed, but their stub, rounded, frog-like head, short wings, and robust legs are typical for a rhamphorhynchoid.
+It lived in Late Jurassic Europe, alongside many other pterosaurs and Archaeopteryx.
+Anurognathus and its relatives (including the Asian Batrachognathus and Jeholopterus) are exceptional pterosaurs - short-tailed like pterodactyloids, but with short wings and robust legs more like "rhamphorhynchoids".
+Most notably, however, their skulls are blunt and wide-mouthed, almost froglike in appearance, with gigantic eyes.
 They were probably insectivorous, possibly living and brooding on trees.
 Despite having been one of the most harmless Mesozoic creatures in Real Life, not even Anurognathus has managed to escape the pop-cultural fate which hits all its relatives: Primeval has show to us a sort of Zerg Rush flying piranha, while the more benevolent Walking with Dinosaurs has make it a Jurassic oxpecker (which there is also no evidence of).
-Even smaller is its Chinese relative found in 2008, Nemicolopterus: with an only one-foot wingspan it could be the smallest pterosaur known, but could be a juvenile.